-4.3 Sexual violence and exploitation
+4.3.
+Sexual violence and exploitation

 There is strong evidence that girls regularly negotiate the experience and threat of sexual violence and exploitation.
-In Serbia, 74% of high school students reported experiencing some form of gender-based violence since the beginning of the 2013/2014 school year.
+In Serbia, 74% of high school students reported experiencing some form of gender-based violence since the beginning of the 2013-2014 school year.
 In England, schoolgirls report regular harassment from strangers in the street, as well as from peers and gangs in their neighbourhoods.
 Most never report it, in large part because they feel that the police “look down” on them.
 Girls in Scotland have in the past described the threat of sexual violence as a strong feature of their daily lives.

 A large body of research has been conducted in England and Wales on sexual exploitation, due to the emergence of cases highlighting widespread and systematic problems in this area.
-The Association for Young People’s Health has developed an innovative youth-led project in England, Be Healthy.
+The Association for Young People’s Health has developed an innovative, youth-led project in England, Be Healthy.
 It highlights a number of crucial issues for young people with experience of sexual exploitation.
 Young people indicate that low self-esteem can lead to, among other things, depression, risky behaviour with alcohol and drugs and unhealthy relationships.
 In the words of one girl from the project: “Young girls are vulnerable – if someone gives them the slightest bit of attention, they think they know what they are getting themselves into.
 However, they just end up getting used and abused.”

-Children in need of relevant services state that services should be understanding, non-judgmental, and give them a choice about how to express themselves.
-They clearly express that they do not want to be pushed into any particular type of help: “If services don’t make it easy for young people to say ‘no’ to them might just find another ways to avoid them – turning off their phone or giving stupid excuses!”
-Working with the same person over time is important for children, and a single service to help with different issues is desirable: They want consistency and not to have to go to different services for different things.
+Children in need of help state that services should be understanding, non-judgmental, and give them a choice about how to express themselves.
+They clearly express that they do not want to be pushed into any particular type of help: “If services don’t make it easy for young people to say ‘no’ to them children might just find other ways to avoid them – turning off their phone or giving stupid excuses!”
+Working with the same person over time is important for children, and a single service to help with different issues is desirable.
+Children want consistency and not to have to go to different services for different things.
 This strongly indicates the importance of building trust in relationships with service providers, something which children frequently emphasise.
 Children experiencing sexual exploitation explain: “I hardly ever see my social worker … she doesn’t really know what’s going on with me.”
-Research in Srpska points to the need for greater cooperation between government agencies in providing relevant services to children.
+Research in Republika Republika Srpska points to the need for greater co-operation between government agencies in providing relevant services to children.

 Children say that counselling, contact with others in the same situation, security of housing and adequate education will assist them.
-Peer support is a dominant theme for children to enable themselves to overcome the effects of exploitation: “…[i]t’s good to know you’re not the only one.”
+Peer support is a dominant theme for children to overcome the effects of exploitation: “…[i]t’s good to know you’re not the only one.”

-4.3.1 Consent and sexual violence in gangs
+4.3.1.
+Consent and sexual violence in gangs

-Children’s views on sexual consent are hugely challenging, reflecting attitudes of the population generally.
+Children’s views on sexual consent are hugely challenging, reflecting the attitudes of the general population.
 Research in Serbia indicates that the majority of students blame sexual violence on the victim.
-In England, although young people mainly have an awareness of legal frameworks around consent, children of both genders also generally blame rape on the actions of the victim, for example wearing revealing clothing or drinking alcohol: “It gives out the wrong idea the way you’re dressed.”
+In England, although young people mainly have an awareness of legal frameworks around consent, children of both genders also generally blame rape on the actions of the victim, for example wearing revealing clothing or drinking alcohol: “It gives out the wrong idea, the way you’re dressed.”
 Research in the UK emphasises that children require education which challenges “victim blame”.